 The bottom line

 At first glance, this might all seem like a lot to take in.
-Making the decision to hire additional staff can be difficult enough – let alone trying to write and promote a job description, conduct interviews and ensure you’re adhering to a suite of regulatory requirements.
+Making the decision to hire staff can be difficult enough – let alone trying to write and promote a job description, conduct interviews and ensure you’re adhering to a suite of regulatory requirements.
 But the truth is, a lot of these processes come naturally, and they’re incredibly simple to complete.

 Just remember: if you get stuck, the government offers plenty of guidance online.
 An accountant or solicitor will also be able to provide you with credible advice in relation to the employment of staff.
 Don’t be afraid to ask for help, and don’t be afraid to ask lots of questions.
 Hiring staff is a hugely exciting step forward for your business – make the most of it.